Project Manager Salaries: How Much Does a Project Manager Make?

 IT Project Manager Salary

-Salaries are also good for people with this position.
-Payscale reports that IT project managers make an average of $88k a year.
+Salaries are also good for people in this position.
+Payscale reports that IT project managers make an average of $90k a year.
 Additionally, the best paying cities for this career are Washington DC, New York City, and Houston, Texas.
-On the other hand, the lowest paying city for IT project managers is Chicago, Illinois.
+On top of this average salary, additional cash compensation is often a bonus for project manager professionals that do exceptionally well.

 Construction Project Manager Salary